-On March 25, 2015, the Company's Taiwan location renewed its \$4.0 million, one year revolving credit facility agreement, originally dated December 31, 2013, with Mega International Commercial Bank.
-Obligations under the credit facility are secured by a \$4.0 million cash deposit in a one-year CD with such bank and mature on November 27, 2015.
-Borrowings under this credit facility will bear interest at a rate not less than the LIBOR borrowing rate plus 1.0%, divided by 0.946 for U.S. dollar borrowings, New Taiwan dollar borrowings interest will bear at a rate equal to the Bank's base lending rate plus 0.76% and all other currency borrowings interest will bear at a rate equal to the Bank's base lending rate plus 1.0% divided by 0.946.
-The current Bank base lending rate is 2.875%.
-As of March 31, 2015, \$3.6 million was outstanding under this credit facility.
+On December 22, 2015, the Company's Taiwan branch renewed its \$4.0 million credit facility, originally dated December 20, 2013, and entered into a \$2.0 million, one year revolving credit facility agreement with Mega International Commercial Bank ("Mega Bank").
+Obligations under the \$4.0 million credit facility are available provided that the Company purchases certificates of deposit in amounts equal to the borrowing from Mega Bank.
+Borrowings under the \$4.0 million credit facility bear interest at a rate not less than the LIBOR borrowing rate plus 1.0%, divided by 0.946 for U.S. and other currency borrowings; New Taiwan dollars borrowings bear interest at a rate equal to the bank's base lending rate plus 0.76%.
+Borrowings; New Taiwan dollars borrowings bear interest at a rate equal to the bank's base lending rate plus 0.76% but shall not be less than 1.90%; and other currency borrowings shall bear interest at a rate at the bank's based lending rate plus 1.0%, divided by 0.946.
+As of June 30, 2016, \$2.0 million was outstanding under this unsecured credit facility and no balance was outstanding under the \$4.0 million credit facility.